 Resource base is important in selected energy categories of IFs: conventional oil, natural gas, coal, hydroelectric power, and unconventional oil.
-Resources are not important in the "other renewable" category nor in the nuclear category, which represents an undefined mixture of burner, breeder and fusion power.
+Resources are not important in the nuclear category, which represents an undefined mixture of burner, breeder and fusion power.

 Resource costs, as represented by the capital required to exploit them, increase as resource availability in the resource-constrained categories decreases.
 The capital-to-output ratio captures the increased cost.
 Kalymon (1975) took a similar approach.